rudolfsg/stablegp/README.md

 3. **Precision**: PyTorch uses float32 by default but GPs work best with float64 which can be enabled by adding `torch.set_default_dtype(torch.float64)` at the start of your script or by casting individual tensors, e.g. `X_train = X_train.to(torch.float64)`.
 Using float32 may lead to numerical instabilities and worse performance, however, float32 is still worth a try due to halved memory usage and because modern GPUs are much faster with float32 than float64.

 4. **Training**: we suggest using the training loop provided in `SGPR.fit()` since it has been tested and known to work well.

+5. **Limitations**: currently we only support regression with a Gaussian likelihood and the squared exponential kernel.

 ## Technical details